Orchestra

 Treasurer - Harriet Finch,

-Ticketing - Nicci Whittaker.
+Ticketing - Nicci Whitaker.

 PLAYER REPRESENTATIVES:

-David Montague and Angela Migden
+David Montague, Jonathan Cane, Julie Evans, William Stow and Angela Migden

 SUBSCRIBER REPRESENTATIVES: